stack-rs/rattan/guide/src/guide/new-cell.md

 ### Integration Tests

-This part is optional when you are writing a new cell.
-You only need to write integration tests for your cell if you wish to integrate it into the rattan official repository and the corresponding CLI tool.
+The purpose of integration tests is to check whether your cell interacts correctly with Rattan's runtime.

-The purpose of integration tests is to check whether your cell runs correctly in the rattan CLI tool.
-When writing integration tests, you need to first create your cell in the rattan environment, then execute commands such as `ping` between network namespaces via the CLI, and observe whether your cell behaves as expected.
+When writing integration tests, you need to first create your cell in the rattan runtime, and then execute commands such as `ping` between network namespaces to observe whether your cell behaves as expected.

-To run the integration tests, you can first run `cargo nextest list --workspace` to view the list of unit tests, find the test you want to run, and then run `cargo nextest run <the name of your test> --workspace --release` to execute your test.
+To run the integration tests, you can first run `cargo nextest list --workspace` to view the list of integration tests, find the test you want to run, and then run `cargo nextest run <the name of your test> --release --all-features --workspace` to execute your test.

 Here is an example of an integration test for reference: